- Microdermabrasion is a cosmetic treatment that physically exfoliates the skin to improve its appearance and leave skin smoother.

 - Have recently undergone radiation or chemotherapy

->

-> Side effects of microneedling are comparable to microdermabrasion.
-In most cases, patients will have temporary mild to moderate skin redness and irritation following treatment.
+Side effects of microneedling are comparable to microdermabrasion.
+In most cases, patients will have temporary mild-to-moderate skin redness and irritation following treatment.
 There is a noticeable improvement to the skin within months of the first microneedling treatment; however, as with microdermabrasion, results are more visible after consecutive treatment sessions.

->

-> One benefit of microdermabrasion is its ability to rejuvenate the skin with mild—if any—side effects.
+One strong benefit of microdermabrasion is its ability to rejuvenate the skin with mild—if any—side effects.
 It is a gentle and easily accessible procedure that can be performed in-office or at your preferred salon or spa, and requires no downtime.
 Results are immediate, but typically require multiple treatment sessions for the best results.

->

-> When compared to microdermabrasion, dermabrasion offers more moderate results, although side effects are harsher and the best results are dependent on the operator’s skill and expertise.
+When compared to microdermabrasion, dermabrasion offers more moderate results, although side effects are harsher and the best results are dependent on the operator’s skill and expertise.
 Hydradermabrasion provides similar or better efficacy without any side effects.

 Chemical peels provide results similar to that of microdermabrasion, but can be custom-tailored to treat certain skin types and conditions, although at the risk of harsher side effects.